vmware/container-service-extension/docs/cse3_0/CSE_UI_PLUGIN.md

 Starting CSE 3.0 and VCD 10.2, Kubernetes Clusters UI Plugin 2.0 is available out of the box with VCD 10.2

-*Refer to [Compability Matrix](./CSE30.md) for link to Kubernetes Clusters UI Plugin 2.0.0 documentation*
+*Refer to [Compatibility Matrix](CSE30.html#cse30-compatibility-matrix) for link to Kubernetes Clusters UI Plugin 2.0.0 documentation*

 ## Overview